thomaswesleyb/russianidioms.com/README.md

 1. Open your browser and navigate to `http://localhost:3000`.
 2. Use the login button to authenticate.
 3. Browse and search for Russian idioms.
+4. Add any idioms to your favorites.
+5. Submit suggestions for new idioms.
 4. Access additional resources for learning Russian.

 ## Features